 UBIS does not discriminate based on gender, sexual orientation, ethnicity, religion, age, disability, or national origin in admission, access, treatment, or employment in any of its activities or programs.
-UBIS reserves the right to deny admission or re-entry to any applicant or student the University, at its discretion, determines is either: a) unlikely to benefit from programs; discloses or an adverse background that disqualifies them: or b) is found to possess c) whose presence in the program is considered by the administration to be disruptive and/or potentially harmful to UBIS students, faculty, and/or staff.
+UBIS reserves the right to deny admission or re-entry to any applicant or student the institution, at its discretion, determines is either:

+- a) unlikely to benefit from its programs; - b) discloses or is found to possess an adverse background that disqualifies them; or c) whose presence in the program is considered by the administration to be disruptive and/or potentially harmful to UBIS students, faculty, and/or staff.

-All students admitted to UBIS must adhere to the Student Code of Conduct, which prohibits conduct that significantly impairs the welfare or the educational opportunities of others within the University community.
+All students admitted to UBIS must adhere to the Student Code of Conduct, which prohibits conduct that significantly impairs the welfare or the educational opportunities of others within the UBIScommunity.